154 Deep Anomaly Detection

 154.5.2 5.2 Feature memory and nearest neighbor density

 A simple and remarkably strong family stores a memory bank of normal feature vectors from a frozen pretrained backbone and scores a test patch by its distance to the nearest stored normal feature.
-This nonparametric density estimate (the PatchCore approach being the prominent example, using a coreset subsampled memory bank) achieves state of the art localization on standard benchmarks with no generative training at all.
+This is a \(k\) nearest neighbor density estimate in feature space: the distance to the \(k\)th neighbor is monotone in an estimate of the local normal density, so large nearest neighbor distance means low estimated density, which is exactly the level set rule of Section 1.1.
+The PatchCore approach (Roth et al., reference 10) is the prominent example, using a coreset subsampled memory bank to keep the bank small while preserving coverage.
+It achieves state of the art localization on standard benchmarks with no generative training at all.
 The lesson is that representation quality often matters more than the scoring mechanism: good frozen features plus a trivial nearest neighbor rule can beat elaborate end to end models.

 154.6 6.
 Self Supervised Anomaly Detection